rafiasajjad/CIS434-Project1-Group8/README.md

-Welcome to Group 8's Project 1 repository for the class CIS 434 Software Engineering at CLeveland State University.
+Welcome to Group 8's Project 1 repository for the class CIS 434 Software Engineering at Cleveland State University.

 Below are the names of the group members along with our usernames: